mnogue/PressKit/HOME.md

 Simple Gesture is a powerful, yet easy to use, gesture recognizer for touch interface devices that allows you to focus on your current project, instead of struggling with the implementation of gesture recognition algorithms.

-It is as simple as subscribing a `method` to the desired gesture and this method will be `triggered` every time the gesture is detected.
+Using **Simple Gesture** is as easy as subscribing a method to the desired gesture.
+For example, if we want to detect when the user performs a swipe to the right side of the screen, we just need to subscribe a custom method (ie: `DetectedSwipeRight`) to the `OnSwipeRight` method of the `SimpleGesture` class. *Voliá*

 ``` cs
 Gesture.OnSwipeRight(this.DetectedSwipeRight);